As an Amazon Associate I earn from qualifying purchases.

 |Available Used/Refurbished?||No||Yes||Yes (no longer available new)|

-Now let’s be honest, I recommend everyone who is in the position to do so buy a Rollo printer.
+Now let’s be honest, I recommend everyone who is in the position to do so to buy a Rollo printer.
 But you don’t have to have one.
 If you’re pinching pennies, you don’t need a wireless printer and probably don’t need a Rollo, period.
 You can find something cheaper that will perform “just about” as well.
 It will be a bit more frustrating to set up and deal with but you can see that the Zebra Lp 2844 is still a legit competitor that will print labels for years to come.

 Rollo vs The Top Wireless Printers On The Market